davidhwyllie/findNeighbour4/doc/HowToTest.md

 FN_SENTRY_URL="https://********************.ingest.sentry.io/*****"
 ```

 FN_SENTRY_URL is an optional url for the [sentry.io](sentry.io) error logging service.
 If present and Sentry.io (small free or paid service) configured, error logging will be collated there.
 This is very useful for collating  & debugging server side errors.
-If considering this, be aware that if identifiable data is in the server, errors trapped may be sent to the Sentry.io service.
+If considering this, be aware that if identifiable data is in the server, errors trapped may include such and may be sent to the Sentry.io service.

 ### Catwalk executable location
 The CW_BINARY_FILEPATH is required if (as is strongly recommended) you are using the catwalk comparison engine as part of findNeighbour4.